alan-if/Alan-Testbed/utf8/README.md

 From ALAN Beta9 onward, new users will no longer have to deal with all the quirks and complexities of ISO encodings.

+## New SDK Switches

+The new UTF-8 support feature introduces some new command line switches to the ALAN compiler and interpreter, to explicitly set the encoding of source files, game scripts and transcripts.
+It also deprecates the old `mac` and `dos` legacy encodings, which are no longer supported.

+As for the compiler (see [§A.2. _Compiler Switches_]), we now have the `-encoding <set>` option along with its alias `-charset`:

+    -encoding <set>   -- which character encoding to assume when reading source files (iso|utf8) (default: iso) -charset <set>    -- backwards compatible synonym for 'encoding' option (iso|utf8) (default: iso)

+For the interpreter (see [§A.5. _Interpreter Switches_]) we have `-u` and `-i`:

+    -u        use UTF-8 encoding for input and output -i        use ISO8859-1 encoding for input and output

 # Links

+- [alan-if/alan#2] — Adopt '.a3log' and '.a3sol' Extensions for Transcripts and Commands Scripts
 - [alan-if/alan#12] — Add Support for UTF-8 Sources and I/O Stream
 - [Alan IF discussions] » [UTF-8 support announcement]
 - [_The ALAN Manual_ (Alpha Ed.)]:
     + [§A.2. _Compiler Switches_]
+    + [§A.3. _Encodings and character sets_]
+    + [§A.5. _Interpreter Switches_]
 - [ALAN website] » [development snapshots] » [3.0beta8 build 2207]